adrianskelton/project3/README.md

 ### **Wireframes**

-Due to the nature of the project being mostly backend no wireframes were made or needed.
+Due to the nature of the project being mostly backend no wireframes were made or needed

 ### **Design process**
-- Colorama module was used for text output color of the terminal.\
+- Colorama module was used for text output color of the terminal
-- Green was used for correct inputs and answers.\
+- Green was used for correct inputs and answers
-- Red was used only for error messages and incorrect answers.\
+- Red was used only for error messages and incorrect answers
 - Blue was used for general messages such as "push enter to continue"
-- Emojis were used only when displaying if answers were correct or incorrect.
+- Emojis were used only when displaying if answers were correct or incorrect
-- I tried to make the code as clean as possible by making linebreaks a function so that it did not look cluttered and I could just call the line-break function.
+- I tried to make the code as clean as possible by making linebreaks a function so that it did not look cluttered and I could just call the line-break function

 ---